ouvroir/icofom2021/src/publications/icofom2021-lin-li.md

 Chinese-centralization, the national perspective, and the individual perspective.
-The participants’ responses with the theme of China’s national strength, making and proving a powerful China, were coded into the category of \"a powerful China\".
-The responses with the theme of improving China’s global status, promoting China’s influence abroad, and exporting Chinese culture were coded into the category of \"an influential China\".
-The category of \"Chinese-centralization\" comprised responses about prioritizing the Chinese perspective, emphasizing the Chinese value, and ignoring others’ cultures.
-The category of \"prioritizing national perspective\" included responses with the theme of prioritizing the national or government’s perspective and supporting the nation’s possession of cultural objects.
-Finally, the responses with the theme of dwarfing individual perspectives and disrespecting private property were coded into the category of
+The participants’ responses with the theme of China’s national strength, making and proving a powerful China, were coded into the category of “a powerful China”.
+The responses with the theme of improving China’s global status, promoting China’s influence abroad, and exporting Chinese culture were coded into the category of “an influential China”.
+The category of “Chinese-centralization” comprised responses about prioritizing the Chinese perspective, emphasizing the Chinese value, and ignoring others’ cultures.
+The category of “prioritizing national perspective” included responses with the theme of prioritizing the national or government’s perspective and supporting the nation’s possession of cultural objects.
+Finally, the responses with the theme of dwarfing individual perspectives and disrespecting private property were coded into the category of “dwarfing individual perspective”.
-\"dwarfing individual perspective\".

 ## Results and Conclusion